 About Me

-I'm a post-baccalaureate Research Assistant at the Johns Hopkins University.
-I work on stellar populations in nearby galaxies with the PHANGS collaboration, specifically the PHANGS Multiscale Stellar Associations.
+From 2024–2025, I was a post-baccalaureate Research Assistant at the Johns Hopkins University.
+I worked on stellar populations in nearby galaxies with the PHANGS collaboration, specifically the Multiscale Stellar Associations with PHANGS-HST-JWST.

-I graduated from Wesleyan University in Connecticut in 2024 with a B.A. with Honors in Astronomy, where I started working with the SPACE Program on exoplanet hosts' photometric monitoring for stellar activity.
+I graduated from Wesleyan University in 2024 with a B.A. with Honors in Astronomy, where I operated the automated 24-inch PlaneWave telescope at Van Vleck Observatory and started working with the SPACE Program on exoplanet hosts' photometric monitoring for stellar activity.

 🏛️